seliger/tippe4hcomp/content/resources/computer-project/index.md

 ## Computer Project Exhibit Requirements {style=text-align:center}

-There are three exhibit grade level divisions; Grades 3-5, Beginner; Grades 6-8, Intermediate; and Grades 9-12, Advanced.
+There are three exhibit grade level divisions; Grades 3–5, Beginner; Grades 6–8, Intermediate; and Grades 9–12, Advanced.
 Exhibits are to be skill appropriate for the member’s grade level.

 Youth enrolled in the computer project will select one of the below subject categories to study, regardless of grade.
 Youth may choose to create an exhibit demonstrating skills learned during the year.
 Check with your county Purdue Extension Office to determine if a computer will be available during judging and if there will be an opportunity to explain your exhibit to the judge.
 Exhibits qualifying for state fair are to be submitted on a thumb drive securely attached to a notebook/portfolio describing accomplishments, skills learned, design ideas, budget, a summary of what was done, screenshots showing the development and final project, etc. as the exhibitor will not be able to discuss their work with a judge.
-Poster exhibits 22”x28” or freestanding 3-dimensional display boards no larger than 36”x36” may be submitted.
+Poster exhibits 22"x28" or freestanding 3-dimensional display boards no larger than 36”x36” may be submitted.
 Youth may continue in the same subject category in subsequent years expand on the previous year’s topic or choose a new topic.
 Subject categories are:

-* Block Based Programming
+* Block-Based Programming
-* Text Based Programming
+* Text-Based Programming
 * Web Design and Computer Entrepreneurship
 * Computer Forensics
 * Hardware and Networking Design/Install/Repair